pacopeng/paco-acs-demo/README.md

 ### Use Case - Policy Management

+* Examine CIS Docker Benchmark Policies in ACS
+  * Navigate to `Platform Configuration` -> "Policy Management".
+Add filter "Policy:" "Docker CIS" to see the policies contributing to Docker CIS standards.
+  * Walk through the interface.
+Edit the policy and show all the steps in detail.
+  * Navigate to the `Violations` page.
+Apply the filter "Policy": "CIS Docker" OR "Policy": "Latest".
+  * Exclude the violation from the policy.
+  * Navigate to `Platform Configuration` -> "Policy Management" and find the policy.
+Edit and show how easily the policy can be included back.
+* Configure Policy in ACS to Invoke Compliance related Controls
+  * Inspect the NIST 800-190 Guidance for `Control 4.2.2`
+  * Observe `Control 4.2.2` being `0%`.
+Explain why!
+  * Enforce Policies that Meet Guidance for `NIST Control 4.2.2`
+    * Activate two separate default system policies that, together, meet this control's guidance
+    * `90-day Image Age` and `Latest tag`
+    * Come back to the compliance page to see the enforcements reflecting in the %age.
+* Examine Compliance Reports for Non-OpenShift Kubernetes Clusters. __*[TODO] Works for Kubernetes clusters like GKE, AKS, and EKS.
+DEMO DOESN'T COVER.*__
+  * Navigate back to the ACS Compliance page
+  * In the section labeled "PASSING STANDARDS ACROSS CLUSTERS", click on CIS Docker.
+  * Many of the controls in CIS Docker refer to the configuration of the Docker engine on each Kubernetes nodes, but a significant number of CIS Docker controls are best practices for building and using containers, and ACS has policies to enforce their use.

 ### Use Case - Compliance Reporting and Remediation

 Refer to the [document from BU](https://docs.google.com/document/d/1I88LUsDwviixecXSFL4yq7oZOgUnlOESqf6Qmt5karM/edit#heading=h.8xj75c9dlssy).
 Summary of steps are below: